Bendire's Thrasher

 - AZ: south-central and sometimes southwest

 Best Chances: As with most retiring thrashers, they are best looked for in late winter or early spring when they sing from perches on brush, cacti, yuccas, or trees.
-In Arizona, look to the south of Arizona City and west of Picacho Peak State Park, where a large swath of land that has proven to be excellent for finding both Bendire's and Sage Thrashers.
-Stateline Road in New Mexico is excellent, it is west of the Chiricahua Mts.
+In Arizona, they can be common in Prospector Park in Apache Junction (east of Phoenix).
+Look to the south of Arizona City and west of Picacho Peak State Park, where a large swath of land that has proven to be excellent for finding both Bendire's and Sage Thrashers.
+Stateline Road in New Mexico is excellent, it is east of the Chiricahua Mts.
 (AZ) and west of Rodeo, NM.
 In California, you should be able to find these birds in the Mojave National Preserve.

 Recordings